zeynepdeniztr/Countries-Flags-and-Happiness/README.md

 - Do **religious symbols** in flags reflect differences in GDP or happiness?
 - Are there visible patterns in flag designs based on **geographic regions or economic status**?

-Flags often feature powerful symbols such as ✝️ (cross), ☪️ (crescent), ⭐ (star), ⚒️ (hammer & sickle), which might reflect a country's identity and possibly correlate with happiness and well-being.

 Although there are studies about the cultural and political meaning of flags, **there is little to no data-driven research** into how flag aspects link to social variables such as happiness.
 That makes this a **creative and original** project combining data science with social science.

 ---